 Looking for a counseling program to fit your needs should consist of a few different steps.
 One of the most important steps is ensuring that your degree program meets the licensing standards for the state of Georgia.

-Our team of educational experts has reviewed CACREP-accredited universities in Georgia, and has determined that there is 1 accredited online Master's in Counseling available for you to enroll in that also has a campus location in Georgia.
-However, there are numerous out-of-state colleges and universities with online Counseling programs that accept students from Georgia.
-As always be sure to talk with the admissions staff for detailed information.
+Our team of educational experts have reviewed CACREP-accredited universities in Georgia, and has determined that there is 1 accredited online Master's in Counseling available for you to enroll in that also has a campus location in Georgia: Thomas University.

 Consider a Featured Online Counseling Program